 In addition to the physical injuries suffered by the clients, police misconduct, false arrest, false imprisonment, and excessive force cases often involve psychological injuries as well, due to the embarrassment, humiliation, mental and emotional distress, and it is essential that you retain counsel who have the experience, background and dedication to obtain compensation for psychological injuries which are often more devastating and long term than the physical injuries suffered by the client.

-If you, a friend, or family member, have been the victim of misconduct by law enforcement officers, contact us online or toll free at 888-761-7633 to schedule a free initial consultation to discuss your case in detail.
+If you, a friend, or family member, have been the victim of misconduct by law enforcement officers, contact us online to schedule a free initial consultation to discuss your case in detail.